 - (d) electric-resistance welded (EW or ERW) pipe: see electric-induction welded (EW) pipe. - (e) furnace-buttwelded, continuous-weld (CW) pipe: furnace-welded pipe produced in continuous lengths from coiled skelp and subsequently cut into individual lengths.
-The pipe's longitudinal butt joint is forgewelded by the mechanical pressure developed in rolling the hot-formed skelp through a set of round pass welding rolls.
-Typical specifications are ASTM A53 and API 5L. - (f) seamless (SMLS) pipe: pipe without a welded seam, produced by a hot-forming process, which can be followed by cold sizing, cold finishing, and/or heat treatment to produce the desired shape, dimensions, and properties.
-Typical specifications are ASTM A53, ASTM A106, ASTM A333, and API 5L. - (g) submerged-arc welded (SAW) pipe: pipe having one or two straight seams, or one helical seam, produced by the submerged-arc welding process.
-At least one submerged-arc welding pass is made on the outside of the pipe.
-In addition, there is at least one additional SAW pass on the inside of the pipe, which results in pipe sometimes described as double submerged-arc welded (DSAW) pipe.
-The SAW process produces melting and coalescence of metals by heating them with an arc or arcs between a bare metal consumable electrode or electrodes and the work, wherein the arc and molten metal are shielded by a blanket of granular flux.
+The pipe's longitudinal butt joint is forge welded by the mechanical pressure developed in rolling the hot-formed skelp through a set of round pass welding rolls.
+Typical specifications are ASTM A53 and API Spec 5L. - (f) seamless (SMLS) pipe: pipe without a welded seam, produced by a hot-forming process, which can be followed by cold sizing, cold finishing, and/or heat treatment to produce the desired shape, dimensions, and properties.
+Typical specifications are ASTM A53, ASTM A106, ASTM A333, and API Spec 5L. - (g) submerged-arc welded (SAW) pipe: pipe that has been welded from one side or from both sides of a weld joint using the submerged-arc welding process.
+The pipe can have one or two straight seams or one helical seam.
+When it is welded from both sides, it is sometimes referred to as double submerged-arc welded (DSAW) pipe.
+The SAW process produces melting and coalescence of metals by heating them with an arc or arcs between one or more bare metal consumable electrodes and the work, wherein the arc and molten metal are shielded by a blanket of granular flux.
 Pressure is not used and part or all of the filler metal is obtained from the electrodes.
-Typical specifications are ASTM A381 and API 5L.
-API 5L also allows two straight seams for pipe diameters greater than or equal to 36 in.
-(914 mm).
+Typical specifications are ASTM A134, ASTM A139, ASTM A381, ASTM A671, ASTM A672, ASTM A691, and API Spec 5L.

-NOTE: Information on historic pipe manufacturing processes, including legacy seams such as lap welded, electric-flash welded, single submerged-arc welded, etc., can be found in ASME Research Report, CRTD Vol. 43, "History of Line Pipe Manufacturing in North America."
+NOTE: Information on historic pipe manufacturing processes, including legacy seams such as lap welded, electric-flash welded, single submerged-arc welded, etc., can be found in

+ASME Research Report, CRTD Vol. 43, "History of Line Pipe Manufacturing in North America."